Historical Football Kits

 Background

-pport vale 1954The club was formed after a meeting in a suburb of Stoke-on-Trent at "Port Vale House" from which the name Port Vale FC was taken.
+burslem port vale 1900-01 team groupThe club was formed after a meeting in a suburb of Stoke-on-Trent at "Port Vale House" from which the name Port Vale FC was taken.
+Officially the meeting took place in 1876 but a newspaper article (Golden Penny Nov 12 1898) discovered by Ray Shaughnessy in 2013 states that the year was 1879.
 In 1884 the club moved to Burslem (one of the five Potteries towns that make up Stoke) and became known as Burslem Port Vale.
 In 1892, the Football Alliance was incorporated into the Football League as Division Two.
 At the time, Port Vale were members of the Midland League but when Alliance club Birmingham St George's folded, it was Vale who were invited to take their place in the new Second Division.
 There is no record of why such a modest club received this promotion in its fortunes.

 In 1896, having had to seek re-election for the third time in only four seasons, Burslem Port Vale lost their League status and returned to the Midland League.
 It is known that the club played in red shirts and "grey serge" knickers followed by amber and black during this period.
 After they beat First Division Sheffield United in the FA Cup, the club was elected back into the Second Division in 1898.
 They continued to struggle and in 1907, faced with serious financial problems, the club resigned from the League and almost went out of business.
 Only one year later, local rivals Stoke FC found themselves in the same position and resigned their place leaving the Potteries without a League club.

 Following a move to a new ground, the club became known simply as Port Vale and joined the Central League.
 In 1919, Vale unsuccessfully applied for election to the League once again following a decision to expand the Second Division with four new clubs.
-In October 1919, however, the club was invited to take over the fixtures of Leeds City who had been expelled following a scandal over illegal payments.
+In October 1919, however, the club was invited to take over port vale crest 1929the fixtures of Leeds City who had been expelled following a scandal over illegal payments.

-Port Vale made little impact and were relegated in 1929 to Division Three (North) although they returned as champions the following season, going on to finish fifth in the Second Division in 1931, their highest ever league position.
+Port Vale made little impact and were relegated in 1929 to Division Three (North) although they returned as port vale crest 1937champions the following season, going on to finish fifth in the Second Division in 1931, their highest ever league position.
 In 1936 they went down again and for the next eleven years they played variously in the Northern or Southern sections of the Third Division owing to their central location.
-Although the exact date is not known, the club adopted plain white shirts sometime in the 1930s.

 Sources